Gu Jiegang: Cultural Revolution

 Premier Zhou Enlai's request for the Zhonghua Book Company to resume editing the orthodox histories was crucial in rehabilitating many Chinese historians, including Gu.

 Unlike many other academics, he was able to avoid relocation to the rural countryside during the Cultural Revolution (1966–1976) due to poor health.
 Although nominally still a professor of the academy, his position was reduced to janitorial duties in his department, and his salary was dramatically reduced.
 Gu was condemned by big-character posters as a "reactionary academic authority" and subject to surveillance by the Red Guards.
-His library (totaling over 70,000 volumes) was sealed off, leaving him to continue his studies on the Book of Documents based off the small amount of material which survived alongside his own memory of the classic.
+His library (totaling over 70,000 volumes) was sealed off, leaving him to continue his studies on the Book of Documents based on the small amount of material which survived alongside his own memory of the classic.
 In order to avoid the suppression of his research, he wrote using fountain pen in primary school copybooks he left on his children's desks; due to their stark contrast from his previous notebooks, Gu referred to them as his "special books".

 Political attitudes during the Cultural Revolution strongly criticized academics, dubbing them the "Stinking Old Ninth".
 Many of Gu's colleagues were coerced into suicide or mental breakdowns, including Tong Shuye and Zhou Yutong.
 Additionally, xenophobic policies led to Gu being unable to contact foreign academics or use foreign texts for his research.
 Gu was particularly dismayed by the historiography employed by the revolutionaries, including the rehabilitation of the forged Guwen Shangshu.